mvolkmann/blog/src/htmx.md

   With htmx browsers download considerably less JavaScript code which improves metrics such as "First Contentful Paint" and "Time to Interactive".
-  This results in a better user experience.
+  For users with modern computers/phones and fast internet connections, the improvement may not seem significant.
+  But for users with old computers/phones and slow internet connections, a much better user experience will be provided.

 - Favors LoB over SoC